 St. Louis Children’s Aquarium Museum is home to a number of species of aquatic animals that were handed over to the museum as orphans.
 The exhibits include an insight into the aquatic ecosystems existing in different parts of the world and that visitors are allowed to watch the animals being fed and maintained by experts.

 The Campbell House Museum is dedicated to the life of Robert Campbell, who resided there with his family from 1854 to 1938.
 This museum is a true reflection of the opulent Victorian architecture and was renovated and restored over a period of five years at the cost of three million US dollars.

 Victorian home-turned-museum was built in 1851 and features a carriage house, romantic gazebo, and aromatic rose garden.
 This museum is a nonprofit organization.

 The Campbell House Museum is an 1851 three-story townhouse once owned by Robert Campbell, one of St. Louis’ most prominent residents.
 Because Campbell’s sons lived in the home until 1938, and shortly after that it became a museum, 90 percent of the Campbell furnishings have been retained making the museum a showcase of Victorian furnishings and decorative arts.

-After a monumental five- year, million restoration the museum now stands as one of the most accurately restored 19th Century buildings in America, reflecting the high- Victorian opulence of the 1880s.
+After a monumental five-year, million restorations the museum now stands as one of the most accurately restored 19th Century buildings in America, reflecting the high- Victorian opulence of the 1880s.

-The museum contains hundreds of original Campbell possessions including furniture, paintings, clothing, letters, carriages and a unique set of interior photographs taken in the mid- 1880s.
+The museum contains hundreds of original Campbell possessions including furniture, paintings, clothing, letters, carriages, and a unique set of interior photographs taken in the mid- the 1880s.

-Admission and a guided tour is per person, children 12 and under are free.
+Admission and a guided tour are per person, children 12 and under are free.
 Reservations are not necessary.